Indigenous Community Management and Development

 You will be encouraged to take on leadership roles to foster a community that is considerate of Indigenous Australian values and works towards greater Indigenous involvement with organisations responsible for Indigenous services.
 This course has a common first year, followed by the stream of your choice.
 In this course, you will attend four study blocks of two weeks at Curtin’s main campus each year.

-The bachelor degree course covers four main areas of study: management theories and practices; community development processes; policy development; and implementation issues.
-You can also explore historical, social, political and economic factors and the ways in which they have influenced contemporary Indigenous society.
+The bachelor degree course covers five main areas of study: project management theories and practice; community development processes and practice; policy development and implementation issues; analysis of the main historical, social, political and economic factors and the ways in which they have influenced contemporary Indigenous society; and evaluation research.

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.